This article may contain affiliate links. For more information, please see our disclosure / disclaimer here.

 Take a photo at the Tropic of Capricorn

 The Tropic of Capricorn is located at 23.5 degrees south of the Equator.
 This line is where the sun is directly overhead at noon on the solstice on December, 21st.
 You will pass the sign on the road C14 between Sossusvlei and Walvisbay.
 There is nothing more to see than a sign, but most visitors will stop for a photo at this imaginary line.

 Take a funny photo on the Etosha Pan in dry season

 The main feature of Etosha National Park is the Etosha salt pan taking up about one-quarter of the park.
 It is the largest salt pan in Africa.
 In the local language Etosha means ‘great white place’ and it is a vast, wide and barren white place.
-There is one area on the pan where it is allowed to get out of your vehicle and where it’s possible to walk on the pan itself.
+The park is great for a self drive safari in Namibia.
+And there is only one area on the pan where it is allowed to get out of your vehicle while self driving and where it’s possible to walk on the pan itself.
 Just watch out for dangerous wildlife that might be lurking behind a bush at the edge of the pan.
 In the end, it is a safari park.
 The pan is a perfect place to take some epic pictures where you can play with perspective.

 With this list I wanted to give an overview of some unique and fun things to do in Namibia.
 As already mentioned before, this list of things to do in Namibia is by no means exhaustive.
 These are just some of the activities and things I loved to do when in Namibia.

 Which one of this list of unique things to do in Namibia would you really not want to miss?